The Art Laboe Love Zone

 After 42 years on Sunset Boulevard, Art Laboe has given up half of his property holdings to help upgrade Hollywood.
 Art sold nearly an acre of his Sunset property, which is now the home of the Will & Ariel Durant Branch Library.
 Art still maintains his business offices on Sunset in the block just east of the Library.

 Art Laboe is currently heard on radio shows in the South Western United States.
-Art Laboe hosts the Love Zone here on Old School 93.5 Weeknights 9:00p–12mid!
+Art Laboe hosts the Love Zone here on Old School 93.5 Monday through Thursday, 9:00p–12mid and Sundays, 6:00pm-12mid!

 A permanent display of Art’s contributions also resides in The Rock and Roll Hall of Fame Museum in Cleveland.
-When it comes to Rock ‘n’ Roll, Art Laboe has been in the thick of things…from Elvis to Zappa, from AM radio to the Internet…and he’s still going strong!
+When it comes to Rock ‘n’ Roll, Art Laboe has been in the thick of things…from Elvis to Zappa, from AM radio to the Internet.